 Charles Francis, President

-Pate Felts, Chief Financial Officer
+Pate Felts, Co-founder and Chief Financial Officer

 Richard Rosendall, Secretary

 A free-lance author based in Washington,D.C., Rick Rosendall is a former President of the Gay & Lesbian Activists Alliance in Washington.
 He served as an officer of the original Mattachine Society of Washington, D.C. and played a key role in The Kameny Papers Project preservation of the papers of Dr. Franklin E. Kameny, donated to the Library of Congress.
 Rosendall contributes a weekly column for The Washington Blade.

 Glenn Simpson is Chief Executive Officer of FusionGPS and former page-one investigative reporter for The Wall Street Journal.
 Glenn has been the subject of extensive coverage regarding his work on the Trump “Dossier”.
 Simpson has been a key advisor, on a pro bono basis, to the Mattachine Society on research projects such as former FBI Director J. Edgar Hoover’s infamous “Sex Deviate” program of investigations of homosexuals; and the investigation and firing in 1953 of President Eisenhower’s close friend and inner circle aid Arthur Vandenberg, Jr.

 Simpson is co-author of “Crime In Progress: Inside the Steele Dossier and the Fusion GPS Investigation of Donald Trump” (Random House, 2019).